 Fever and vomiting in a baby/infant

-I would follow the protocol in my stomach flu post to only giving clear liquids after an hour.
+I would follow the protocol in my stomach flu post to only give clear liquids after an hour.
 Trying to hydrate them, but not over-hydrating them to where they vomit again is a fine balance you’ll have to watch.

 Alarm tip: If your child is under 2 months with a fever, you need to call your doctor.